arassec/igor/documentation/docs/README.md

 ---
 home: true
 heroImage: /logo.png
-heroText: Igor - Continuous Workarounds
+heroText: Reference Guide
 tagline:
-actionText: Get Started →
+actionText: User Guide →
-actionLink: /guide/
+actionLink: /user/
 features:
 - title: Easy To Use
   details: Minimal setup and an easy to use web-frontend to configure continuous workarounds that last.